The d-separation criterion in Categorical Probability: Free Markov categories and generalized causal models

 \section{Free Markov categories and generalized causal models}

 Causal models are a framework for studying and modeling dependencies between random variables.
 In this section, we introduce such a framework in the language of Markov categories.
-We therefore investigate causal relationships independently of the particular notion of probability behind it (discrete, measure-theoretic, Gaussian, etc).\footnote{It is also possible to instantiate all of our definitions and results in a ''possibilistic`` rather than probabilistic setting.
-While this would be interesting e.g.~in the context of non-determinism in computer science, the focus of the present work is on the probabilistic case.}
+We therefore investigate causal relationships independently of the particular notion of probability behind it (discrete, measure-theoretic, Gaussian, etc).

 Free Markov categories are the tailored notion for these purposes.
 These categories contain precisely all blueprints for causal networks that can be built from a bunch of given causal mechanisms.
 A morphism in this category is then a \emph{generalized causal model}.